join our volunteer community!

 Story Island were the proud winners of Volunteering Tasmania’s Volunteer Group/Program of the Year Award in 2022!

-In 2024, we’re running a range of creative writing programs at a range of schools in the greater Hobart area.
+In 2025, we’re running a range of creative writing programs at primary and schools in the greater Hobart area.
 These programs are supported by Arts Tasmania.

 Each eight-week program consists of weekly 90-minute workshops that build young people’s creative skills and confidence, supporting their participation in authentic, ‘real world’ arts experiences.